 We are subject to income and other taxes in Thailand, the PRC, the United Kingdom and the United States.
 Our effective income tax rate, provision for income taxes and future tax liability could be adversely affected by numerous factors, including the results of tax audits and examinations, income before taxes being lower than anticipated in countries with lower statutory tax rates and higher than anticipated in countries with higher statutory tax rates, changes in income tax rates, changes in the valuation of deferred tax assets and liabilities, failure to meet obligations with respect to tax exemptions, and changes in tax laws and regulations.
-Our U.S. federal and state tax returns remain open to examination for the tax years 2014 through 2017.
-In addition, tax returns that remain open to examination in Thailand, the PRC and the United Kingdom range from the tax years 2012 through 2017.
+Our U.S. federal and state tax returns remain open to examination for the tax years 2013 through 2017.
+In addition, tax returns that remain open to examination in Thailand, the PRC and the United Kingdom range from the tax years 2011 through 2017.
 The results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures may have an adverse effect on our provision for income taxes and tax liability.

 We base our tax position upon the anticipated nature and conduct of our business and upon our understanding of the tax laws of the various countries in which we have assets or conduct activities.
 However, our tax position is subject to review and possible challenge by tax authorities and to possible changes in law, which may have retroactive effect.
 Fabrinet (the "Cayman Islands Parent") is an exempted company incorporated in the Cayman Islands.
 We maintain manufacturing operations in Thailand, the PRC, the United Kingdom and the United States.
 We cannot determine in advance the extent to which some jurisdictions may require us to pay taxes or make payments in lieu of taxes.
 Under the current laws of the Cayman Islands, we are not subject to tax in the Cayman Islands on income or capital gains.
-We have received this undertaking for a 20-year period ending August 24, 2019.
-As that date approaches, we intend to request a renewal with the office of the Clerk of the Cabinet for another 20 years, which we believe is likely to be granted.
-In the event that the Cayman Islands does not renew our request for tax-free treatment, our financial condition and operating results would be harmed.
+We initially received this undertaking for a 20-year period ending August 24, 2019, but were recently granted a renewal until March 6, 2039.